 Notice what I said?
 I flag every one of them as spam.

 If I do it, I’m sure a lot of other people do it, too.
 This is why this is not a long-term strategy - enough spam complaints, and your email provider will shut you down.

 RELATED READING: Lead Generation Services: 3 Things to Know Before Signing a Contract

 Should You Buy Leads?

-Now, what happens if the lead generation company decided to increase their prices?
-You have to either pay more, or get less.
-And, that very thing is happening, as industries get more competitive.
+Now, what happens if the B2B lead generation company decides to increase its prices?
+You have to either pay more or get less.
+And, that very thing is happening as industries get more competitive.

-Rather than buying leads, why not build a lead generating engine of your own?
+Rather than buying leads, why not build a lead-generating pipeline of your own?